 Course Objectives: Objectives of this course are to understand the concepts of advance quantum mechanics like perturbation theory, scattering theory, relativistic quantum mechanics, quantum theory of identical particles etc. To realize various phenomenon in terms of quantum mechanics and to apply different quantum formulations and concept to understand various phenomenon in nature.
-To understand WKB method, bound states of potential wells and useof scattering theory for various kind of problems.
+To understand the use of scattering theory for various kind of problems.
 To understand the importance of relativistic quantum mechanics.
 To develop numerical ability for quantum theory.